jw829/4960/lab5.md

 * Jupyter Notebook

 The part of the lab needs the Jupyter notebook and the lab5 codebase downloaded via terminal.
 After following the instructions on the website,  I changed the kernel to Python 3(it was set to Python 2 before).
 I realized that the laser beam is very thin, and the robot doesn't detect the wall if its side is almost parallel to the wall when it's moving (shown at the end of the video where it crashes at the corner).
 I set the speed to 1 m/s and make the robot turn for a little bit at a time so it doesn't miss another wall while it's turning.
 I set the laser distance to 1 m so the robot has enough time to turn (I tried at a smaller distance, and it can't get the side walls as well if it's coming up close on its side).
 I also tried 5 m/s and the robot crashes on the second turn due to the speed.
-Below is a video of the robot operating at 1 m/s without crashing and collision except for the last one.
+I think the more ideal way is to slow down the robot within a certain distance that the laser detects.
+Below is a video of the robot operating at 1 m/s with minimum crashing and collision.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/dQO1uGPHylE" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>